Channelling Multimodality Through a Unimodalizing Transport: Warp-U Sampler and Stochastic Bridge Sampling Estimator: Warp-U Sampling and Estimation Methods

-In this subsection, we demonstrate that, under some conditions, our stochastic bridge estimator has lower asymptotic variance and greater Precision per Second (PpS) than Warp-U bridge estimation.
-The technical proofs for the theoretical results in this subsection can be found in the online Supplementary Material, Section~\ref*{appendix:asymVariance}.
+Due to space limitation, theoretical properties of the proposed algorithms are provided in Section~S.4 of the online Supplementary Material.
+Theorem~S.4 establishes the ergodicity of the proposed Warp-U sampler. {We identify a set of mild sufficient conditions under which the algorithm, when equipped with a general family of transformations and their selection probabilities, maintains ergodicity.
+In particular, the sampler is ergodic when the transformation class in~\eqref{eqn:warpUtrans:base} and the selection density in~\eqref{eqn:index_conditional} are employed, and when $\phi_{\rm mix}$ is either a mixture of Gaussian, skewed-Gaussian or t-distributions.
+The neural Warp-U sampler in Section~\ref{sec:neural} is also ergodic when the aboslute values of the Jacobian determinant of $\sF_{\text{neu},k}$'s are bounded away from zero and away from infinity.}

+The asymptotic variance of the stochastic Warp-U bridge estimator $\hat{c}_{\text{SWB}}$ in Algorithm~\ref{alg:stochasticBridge} is derived in Theorem~S.1.
+Additionally, we theoretically compare $\hat{c}_{\text{SWB}}$ with Warp-U bridge estimator $\hat{c}_{\text{WB}}$ of \cite{wang2022warp}, when the employed $\phi_{\rm mix}$ is a Gaussian mixture.
+In this case, Theorem~S.3 shows that $\hat{c}_{\text{SWB}}$ is more efficient than $\hat{c}_{\text{WB}}$ in terms of asymptotic variance and precision per CPU second (Pps).
 We define PpS as $1/(\text{RMSE}\times \text{CPU seconds})$, and assume that other computational costs are negligible compared with evaluating $q = c\pi$.
-Therefore CPU seconds are given by $C\cdot E\cdot g(q)$, where $C$ is a constant, $g(q)$ is the time taken to evaluate $q$ once, and $E$ is the number of evaluations of $q$ used by the method under consideration.
-The values of $E$ for the different methods we compare are shown in the right three columns of Table \ref{tab:ComparisonEvaluation}, where $n_1$ and $n_2$ denote the number of the samples from the target and auxiliary distribution, respectively.
+Therefore CPU seconds are given by $C\cdot E\cdot g(q)$, where $C$ is a constant, $g(q)$ is the time taken to evaluate $q$ once, and $E$ is the number of required evaluations of $q$.
+The comparative values of $E$ are shown in the right three columns of Table \ref{tab:ComparisonEvaluation}, where $n_1$ and $n_2$ denote the number of the samples from the target and auxiliary distribution, respectively.
 The auxiliary distribution is the standard Gaussian $\phi$ for Warp-U bridge estimation and stochastic bridge estimation, and $\phi_{\text{mix}}$ for classical bridge sampling.
-The number of Warp-U bridge estimation target evaluations is lower in the case of Warp-U MCMC sampling because some of the necessary evaluations have already been computed during the sampling stage.
+The number of Warp-U bridge estimation target evaluations is lower in the case of Warp-U MCMC sampling because some of the necessary evaluations have been computed during the sampling stage.